 I’m a clinical psychologist and writer.
 I use talking therapies and psychology ideas to help people with tricky problems.

 Three days a week I work for a charity called the British Association for Behavioural and Cognitive Psychotherapies (BABCP).
 I work from home in Bristol, unless I’m travelling to represent the charity at meetings.
 One day a week I work seeing people who are bringing different problems they would like help with from a consulting room which has nice rugs in it.
 One day a week I work at Action for Children with foster carers and social workers.
-I’ll put some pictures up here soon.
+Here’s the room I work in on Mondays:

 Clinical days I see lots of different people, other days are more at home or travelling.